forbairt/SubPress/README.md

 Congratulations your child theme up and running

 ### Use - to create a new custom post type
+(Assuming you've got CMB2 installed in your child theme folder)

 1. **Edit** your **functions.php** file
 2. Type **cinit** followed by **tab** (this is a Tab Trigger word )